IgnisDa/ryot/docs/content/migration.md

 ## From `v3.*` to `v4.*`

+!!! warning "Webhook URL changes"

     If you were using Plex, Jellyfin or Kodi, all webhooks urls will now have the `/backend` prefix.
 Please take a look at the [integration](integrations.md#sink-plugins) docs for the new format.

 1. Upgrade the server to `v3.5.4` to make sure all pending migrations are applied.
 For example, you can make this change: `image: "ghcr.io/ignisda/ryot:v3.5.4"` in your docker-compose file.